 video_output = cv2.VideoWriter('output.mp4', fourcc, fps, frame_size)

-The configurable APIs of Pose() solution do not require much tweaking.
+the Pose() solution does not require much tweaking.
 The default values are enough to detect pose landmarks.
-However, if we want the utility to generate a segmentation mask, the ENABLE_SEGMENTATION flag must be set True.
+However, if we want the utility to generate a segmentation mask, the ENABLE_SEGMENTATION flag must be set to True.
 Following are some of the configurable APIs in the MediaPipe pose solution.

 - STATIC_IMAGE_MODE: It’s a boolean.
 If set to True, person detection runs for every input image.
 This is not necessary for videos, where detection runs once followed by landmark tracking.
 The default value is False.